logo

 The Is low-lying placenta dangerous?

 A: Low-lying placenta can lead to complications like heavy vaginal bleeding or preterm labour.
-But, with the right precautions, and close monitoring by a doctor, you can have a healthy pregnancy and safe delivery of your baby.
+But, with the right precautions, and close monitoring by a doctor, you can have a healthy pregnancy and safe baby delivery.

 What are the different placenta previa types?

-A: There are four types of placenta previa: marginal, partial, complete, and low-lying placenta.
-The level of severity depends on how much of the cervix is covered with the placenta.
+A: There are four types of placenta previa: marginal, partial, complete, and low-lying.
+The severity depends on how much the cervix is covered with the placenta.

 Can I have a normal pregnancy with a low-lying placenta?

 A: Yes.
-In many cases, the low-lying placenta can move upwards by itself without causing any complications.
+In many cases, the low-lying placenta can move upwards without causing any complications.
 However, you need to follow your doctor's advice and keep up the monitoring.

 Does every low-lying placenta case require a C-section?

 A: Not necessarily.
-By the time you reach your third trimester, the placenta may move upwards on its own as the pregnancy progresses.
+By the time you reach your third trimester, the placenta may move upwards as the pregnancy progresses.
 In some cases, if the position of the placenta has not changed, or covers the cervix completely, then there is a scope of c-section.